Relevant to ACCA Qualification exams AA and AAA

 Please note that the examples above are included for illustrative purposes and do not form an exhaustive list of all issues that could be identified as KAM.

-The auditor’s report has been significantly changed by the IAASB in response to the users of financial statements requesting a more informative auditor’s report and for the report to include more relevant information for users.
-Candidates attempting F8 will need to be able to identify and describe the basic elements contained in the auditor’s report.
+The auditor’s report was significantly changed by the IAASB in response to the users of financial statements requesting a more informative auditor’s report and for the report to include more relevant information for users.
+Candidates attempting AA will need to be able to identify and describe the basic elements contained in the auditor’s report.

 Candidates sitting either exam need to understand the requirements and responsibilities of the auditor as set out in the reporting standards, as well as be able to determine the form and content of an unmodified/modified auditor’s report or where the use of an Emphasis of Matter or Other Matter paragraph would be appropriate.